sidharthrashwana/NASA-Open-APIs/README.md

 # NASA Space App Challenge

 ## Overview
-This is a Flask web application developed for the NASA Space App Challenge.
+This is a Flask web application developed using the NASA Open APIs .
 The application provides users with information related to astronomy, near-Earth objects, and Coronal Mass Ejections (CME) based on NASA's APIs.

 ## Features
 1. **Home Page:**